braultatgithub/vllm-cpu/README.md

 - An OpenShift AI Project.
 - vLLM with CPU support running an instance of TinyLlama.
-- AnythingLLM (a versitile chat interface) running as a workbench and connected to the vLLM.
+- AnythingLLM (a versatile chat interface) running as a workbench and connected to the vLLM.

 Use this project to quickly spin up a minimal vLLM instance and start serving models like TinyLlama on CPU—no GPU required. 🚀